nju-websoft/SPARQA/README.md

 ### Specific-dataset Configuration

-Datset Selection in the configuration globals_args.py: q_mode = graphq, which means GraphQuestions. q_mode = cwq, which means ComplexWebQuestions 1.1.
+* Datset Selection in the configuration globals_args.py: q_mode = graphq, which means GraphQuestions. q_mode = cwq, which means ComplexWebQuestions 1.1.
-Skeleton Parsing in the configuration globals_args.py: parser_mode = head, which means skeleton parsing. (note that parser_mode=dep, which means dependency parsing).
+* Skeleton Parsing in the configuration globals_args.py: parser_mode = head, which means skeleton parsing. (note that parser_mode=dep, which means dependency parsing).
-Replace the address freebase_pyodbc_info and freebase_sparql_html_info in the globals_args.py with your local information.
+* Replace the address freebase_pyodbc_info and freebase_sparql_html_info in the globals_args.py with your local information.

 ### KB-indenpendent query generation
-* The step mainly consists of skeleton parsing, node recognition, and relation extraction.
-* See variable module in pipeline_grapqh.py.
 * The variable module value = 1.0, which means run KB-indenpendent query generation.
 The input: graph_questions_filepath.
 The output: structure_with_1_ungrounded_graphq_file.

 ### KB-dependent query generation
-* The step mainly consists of candidate query generation and ranking.
-Candidate query generation consists of variant generation and grounding.
-Ranking consists of multi-strategy scoring (word-level scorer and sentence-level scorer).
 * The variable module value = 2.1, which means to run variant generation.
 The input: structure_with_1_ungrounded_graphq_file.
 The output: structure_with_2_1_grounded_graph_file.
 * The variable module value = 2.2, which means to grounding.
 The input: structure_with_2_1_grounded_graph_file.
 The output: structure_with_2_2_grounded_graph_folder.
 * The variable module value = 2.3_word_match, which means to ranking using word-level scorer.
 The input: structure_with_2_2_grounded_graph_folder.
 * The variable module value = 2.3_add_question_match, which means to combine sentence-level scorer and word-level scorer.
 The input: structure_with_2_2_grounded_graph_folder.
 * The variable module value = 3_evaluation, which means to run evaluation.
 The input: structure_with_2_2_grounded_graph_folder.
 The output: evaluation results.

+##Train Skeleton Models
+* Five models

+##Train Multi-strategy Scoring Models
+* Word-level scorer
+* Sentence-level scorer

 ## Citation

 	@inproceedings{SunZ0Q20,